grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 While Gregory got the hoses for the bilge pump connected, Chips got on the PA with Hemi.
 "We gotta fix these shitty fuckin' welds or it'll flood the _Gnat_ when we open its hatch, Hemi.
 Tell Shakes to sit tight, and not to do a fuckin' thing."
 Hemi acknowledged, and she started putting her welding gear on.

 It was cold, frustrating, cramped work.
-But such had been all of Chips' work on this trip --- maybe her whole life, she reflected.
+But such had been all of Chips's work on this trip --- maybe her whole life, she reflected.
 She let out a never-slowing stream of curses, attempting to damn down to a permanent watery hell not just all materials and work processes, but all the societal systems and turns of fate that had conspired to bring her to this particular misery.

 Shakes's welds were horrifically ugly, like stitch work on a revivified cadaver from a Gothic novel.
 As with the hull of the _Prospect_, she had to hammer metal sheet patches into place, and weld them until they no longer leaked.
 Chips felt nothing but lucky when the leaking started to slow without her having made the situation worse by cutting through the mating ring or the hull of the _Gnat_.